iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 \end{aligned}
 $$

-which characterize a sequence of only ones and zero.
+which characterize a sequence of only ones and zero $\in l^\infty$.
 This is an uncountable set.
-The proof shows a contraction that, it's impossible to find a countable set $C\subseteq l_\infty$ such that we can let its limit point approaches points from the set $S$ using the given metric.
+The proof shows a contraction that, it's impossible to find a countable set $C\subseteq l_\infty$ such that for any $x, y\in S$, we can find $c_x, c_y$ close to each of those point, and if it were the case, then the set $C$ would be unctountable.

 **Proof**